Three People Shot Dead Inside ‘Adult-Themed’ Party Bus

 Saturday’s shooting was the third involving more than one victim in recent months.
 In February, a Rockford man killed his estranged wife and her boyfriend before turning the gun on himself during a police chase.
 Last month, two students were shot and killed by their father before he took his own life inside their suburban home.

-Officials say the city is making progress but still has a long way to go to make a serious dent in violent crime.
-That is why first-term Mayor Tom McNamara says keeping the city save is his top priority.
+Officials say the city is making progress, but still has a long way to go to make a serious dent in violent crimes.
+That is why first-term Mayor Tom McNamara said keeping the city safe is his top priority.

-“City Council and myself have committed that public safety is the No. 1 concern in our community,” he told The Rock River Times.
+“City Council and myself have committed that public safety is the No. 1 concern in our community,” he told the Rock River Times.
 The council is not only committed with their thoughts, but with their actions.”

 Rockford has recently made several technological upgrades to its police force.
-They include a gunshot detection system, license plate readers and social-media analytic software.
+They include a gunshot detection system, license plate readers, and social-media analytic software.
 The department has also hired 17 new officers.